 The Royal Coat of Arms

-The Royal Crown represents the Kingdom of Jaffna.
-The Crown of the Arya Cakravarti, Kings of Jaffna, was conical in shape, made of gold and set with precious stones such as rubies, diamonds, emeralds and sapphires.
+The important elements of the Coat of Arms are: The Royal Crown represents the Kingdom of Jaffna.
+The Crown of the Arya Cakravartti, Kings of Jaffna, was conical in shape, made of Gold and studded with priceless gems such as Rubies, Diamonds, Emeralds, Blue Sapphires, Yellow Sapphires and priceless Pearls.

 Coat of Arms Copyrights

-The Royal Coat of Arms belong to the Royal House.
-The Coat of Arms and the Royal Symbols are used only by the Royal House and Royal Household.
-The Royal Coat of Arms and the Royal Symbols may not be reproduced, used or published without prior permission of the Royal House of Jaffna concerned.
+The Coat of Arms and the Royal Symbols are reserved for the Head of the Royal Family, members of the Royal Family and the Royal Household.
+The Royal Coat of Arms and the Royal Symbols may not be reproduced, copied, published or used without the prior permission of the copyright holder.
 Any misuse of these items is deemed tantamount to abuse and considered infringing the Copyrights Act.